-Continuing our retrospective review of democracy as the EU interprets it, this is typical of how Jean-Claude Machiavelli sees it working:
+Continuing our retrospective review of democracy as the EU interprets it.
+See On Democracy-1 first.

 “We decide on something, leave it lying around, and wait and see what happens.
 If no one kicks up a fuss, because most people don’t understand what has been decided, we continue step by step until there is no turning back.” (from Jean-Clause Juncker, President of the European Commission, on the introduction of the euro)